gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    In order to bring the system into a favorable state, let us perform an energy minimization which consists in moving the atoms until the forces between them are reasonable.
+    To bring the system into a more favorable state, let us perform an energy minimization which consists in moving the atoms until the forces between them are reasonable.